Menu

 Does your company have a mentorship program?
 If they do, ask to join it and see if you can connect with a mentor who can help you make progress in your career.

 If not, look into getting a career coach, and perhaps a life coach, too.
-Learn as much as you can, be open with them, and let them help you.
+Learn as much as you can, be open with them, and let them help you overcome a lack of career growth or no clear career prospects.

 You will still have to do the work.
 No one will do it for you, but mentors and coaches can help you make great leaps forward.